 Explore the world of Dunsel's Sail Bags.
 Each bag is made from upcycled, re-manufactured materials.
 We use discarded sailboat sails as a shell for our bags, and use a variety...

 Our products are handcrafted from worn and discarded sailboat sails.
 We use this material because it already exists.
-Instead of contributing to overconsumption and the infinite demand for virgin materials, we can make durable, quality, and sustainable goods without sacrificing the environment.
+Instead of contributing to the infinite consumption and demand for virgin materials, you can expect durable, quality, and sustainable goods without sacrificing the environment.

-Since our inception we are proud to have recovered over 2000lbs of plastic, textile waste.
+Since our inception we are proud to have recovered over 2500lbs of plastic, textile waste.

 "I've owned two beach bags for around a year and have been thrilled with how well they've held up.
 They're cute, durable and easy to wash!"